mauricioaniche/repodriller/README.md

                 this.maxSizeOfDiff = checkMaxSizeOfDiff();
 ```

-You can get diffs between two specified revisions that are not necessarily adjacent:
+You can also get diffs between two specified revisions that are not necessarily adjacent:

 ```java
 SCM repo = new GitRepository(path/to/repo);